alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

 ![OMCE Folders](./omce-folders.png)

 ## OracleMobileAPI
-If _OracleMobileAPI_ is not created as API on your OMH instance following steps explain how to create it.
+If _OracleMobileAPI_ is not created as API on your OMH instance, following steps explain how to create it.
 This API is for the development purpose.
-If multiple OMH instnaces is used for different purposes (development, production) it is not advised to setup this on production.
+If multiple OMH instances are used for different purposes (development, production) it is not advised to setup this on production.

 1. Create New API > API
 2. Upload `OracleMobileAPI.raml`.
 This will fill `API Display Name` and `API Name` automatically, write a short description and press `Create` button.
 3. Open the OracleMobileAPI and go to Implementation tab
 4. Upload `OracleMobileAPIImpl.zip`

-For each backend there is a need to associate this OracleMobileAPI to be used:
+For each backend, there is a need to associate this OracleMobileAPI to be used:
 1. Open desired backend
 2. Go to APIs tab
 3. Press `Select APIs`